openshift/training/beta-4-setup.md

 with the label `region=infra`.

 For a true HA implementation, one would want multiple "infra" nodes and multiple, clustered router instances.
-Look for this to be described in beta4.
+We will describe this later.

 ### Viewing Router Stats
 Haproxy provides a stats page that's visible on port 1936 of your router host.